-- a) News and Updates: We notify families and students via Edsby broadcasts (done through Edsby messaging) and/or email with important information about school events and happenings. - b) Telephone: We have a toll free number for non-local calls: 1-855-663-6632.
+a) News and Updates: We notify families and students via Edsby broadcasts (done through Edsby messaging) and/or email with important information about school events and happenings.

+b) Telephone: We have a toll free number for non-local calls: 1-855-663-6632.
 Local callers must use 905-851-1772.
-TDChristian's family telephone directory is made available to families in late Sept. - c) E-Mail: Staff members can be contacted by e-mail using the format lastname@tdchristian.ca.
+TDChristian's family telephone directory is made available to families in late Sept.

+c) E-Mail: Staff members can be contacted by e-mail using the format lastname@tdchristian.ca.
 For example, to contact Mr. Groot, use groot@tdchristian.ca.
-For staff members with the same last name, use the initial and the lastname for example, use vtempleton@tdchristian.ca for Ms. Templeton. - d) Edsby: This Educational Engagement System allows school and home to interact electronically.
+For staff members with the same last name, use the initial and the lastname - for example, use vtempleton@tdchristian.ca for Ms. Templeton.

+d) Edsby: Our Learning Management System allows school and home to interact electronically.
 It includes messaging, student information, learning reports, as well as school announcements and activities.
 Teachers use it to record important course information including grades, attendance, and assignments.
 Access is available to parents, guardians and homestays.
-Edsby will sent an email to each new parent, guardian and homestay entered into the system you may need to check junk mail. - e) Learning Dialogues: These parent/student/teacher conferences are conducted sometime just after the first month of each semester.
-While the primary way to connect is via Edsby, we believe that hosting Learning Dialogues is often helpful for students' learning. - f) Learning Reports: Near the middle, about a month from the end, and at the end of each semester, TDChristian sends out Learning Reports to students and their parents or guardians. - g) Website: tdchristian.ca is a key place to find information about the school and its activities from the school calendar, bussing and volunteering to library information and research, course notes and course outlines.
-The TDChristian Splash!
-Page is the easiest place to access it.
+Edsby sends an email to each new parent, guardian and homestay entered into the system - you may need to check junk mail.

+e) Learning Dialogues: These parent/student/teacher conferences are conducted in the second month of each semester.
+While the primary way to connect is via Edsby, we believe that hosting Learning Dialogues is often helpful for students' learning.

+f) Learning Reports: Near the middle, about a month from the end, and at the end of each semester, TDChristian sends out Learning Reports to students and their parents or guardians.

+g) Website: The TDChristian Splash!
+Page is a helpful place to find information about the school and its activities including the school calendar, bussing, course outlines, the master timetable, student and parent/guardian volunteer hours information, as well as library information and research information.